foundersandcoders/web-accessibility/putting-yourself-in-someone-elses-shoes.md

 When building websites, we must be careful not to assume that everyone using it is abled bodied. your users may not be able to use a mouse, or may be visually impared.

 1. Navigate to [visitpalestine.ps](http://visitpalestine.ps/) .
 Try accessing the website using only your keyboard.
-Find the number for the H2 hostel in Hebron without using your mouse (the path = menu - where to go - hebron - hotels - H2 hostel)
+Find the number for the H2 hostel in Hebron without using your mouse (menu -> where to go -> hebron -> hotels -> H2 hostel)

 2. Download the [HTML 5 outliner](https://chrome.google.com/webstore/detail/html5-outliner/afoibpobokebhgfnknfndkgemglggomo?hl=en) chrome extension.
 Then go back to the website and click on the new icon in your toolbar.
 ![](./images/extensions.png)